GodotModding/godot-mod-loader/README.md

 Right-click the game on steam > press `manage` > press `browse local files`.
 You should be within a folder with the same name as the game.

-(for MacOS the actual executable is in `/Contents/MacOS` within that folder, but you are still at the right place, only the override needs to be placed there, everything else goes right here)
+(for macOS the actual executable is in `/Contents/MacOS` within that folder, but you are still at the right place, only the override needs to be placed there, everything else goes right here)